strongqa/howitzer/GETTING_STARTED.md

 end
 ```

-Example, how custom class might look like:
+This is how a custom class might look like:
 ```ruby
 # put the class to ./emails/my_email.rb file